dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 create the secret in the namespace where the Dash0 operator is installed.
 If you followed the guide above, the name of that namespace is `dash0-system`.
 The authorization token for your Dash0 organization can be copied from https://app.dash0.com/settings.
-You can freely choose the name of the secret.
+You can freely choose the name of the secret and the key of the token within the secret.
-Make sure to use `dash0-authorization-token` as the token key.

 Create the secret by using the following command: